Roulette Rules for Beginners: How to Play Roulette for Dummies

 The Bets in Roulette

-Also, if you are interested in Roulette tips, betting systems, and betting strategies, make sure you reach the end of this beginners guide - as that's where you find some additional useful readings that will help you play the game you love and reduce the house edge at the same time.
+Also, if you are interested in tips, betting systems, and a roulette betting strategy, make sure you reach the end of this beginners guide - as that's where you find some additional useful readings that will help you play the game you love and reduce the house edge at the same time.

 - Red or Black: You bet that the winning number will be either black or red.
 This outside bet pays even money, 1:1 (Image: A).